idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 ~/bin/dif_cover_scripts/from_bams_to_unionbed.sh Poecilia_picta_female1_chr8_chr11_chr12.bam Poecilia_picta_male1_chr8_chr11_chr12.bam
 ```

-### Step 2. find the coverage ratio per window
+### Step 2.
+Calculate the coverage ratio per window

-Copy the premade output of day2 to the working directory.
+In order to trun this command, copy the premade output of day2 to your working directory.
+We will calculate average coverage of valid bases across all merged bed intervals for the female and the male file

 ```
-~/Share/day2/coverage/picta_sample1_sample2.unionbedcv .
+cp ~/Share/day2/coverage/picta_sample1_sample2.unionbedcv .
 ```
-Read the coverage statistics from the covstats file located in Day2/coverage
+Inspect the coverage statistics from the covstats file located in Day2/coverage to determine the parameter values for the command below

 ```
 cat ~/Share/day2/covstats.tab